abangfarhan/abangfarhan.github.io/_posts/2024-08-30-active-share-practical-method.md

 |A|60%|
 |B|40%|

-Here are the weights for the benchmark:
+And here are the weights for the benchmark:

 |Stock|Benchmark Weight|
 |-|-|